kenzie-rylie/geo-guesser.code-/README.md

 # Welcome to geo-guesser!

 This is a website where the user can play fun geological guessing games and learn about countries.
-Click the history tab to learn about fasinating historical facts about each country.
+Click the history tab to learn about fascinating historical facts about each country.
 Also click the covid cases tab to learn about the live covid numbers in each country.
 Come and play!

 ## How to run the site

 Start by clicking the geo-guesser tab and running the game.
 When guessing the country click on the corresponding number to the image.

 EX.

 (Imagine of Greece)

 Choices

 1. Iceland